 A brief follow-up email will do, better still, give unsuccessful interviewees a quick 5-minute call to feedback on your thoughts.
 In addition, remember, every touch point with a candidate is an opportunity to ‘sell’ your business.
 Consider the information you include on interview confirmations – does it put your business in the best light?
 Use all correspondence to inform people about things that would draw them into your business.
 Whether it be awards, team news or details of your CSR, they can all add to your ‘pulling power’.
 Don’t miss an opportunity to make an impact.

 There’ll always be definitive no’s when interviewing but there’ll equally be the not right now’s and the not quite right’s.
 Remember, whilst it’s a no, for now, it might not be forever.
 Keep in touch, keep a record of discounted candidates.
 People will inevitably upskill themselves and progress in their careers and you may want to capture them at a later date – keep in touch!

 Don’t miss out on your opportunity to attract and acquire top talent – put yourself on the opposite side of the table for a second and really consider how your talent acquisition journey looks from their perspective.
 Small tweaks can make a huge difference.

-If you’re looking for support in implementing or improving attraction and selection strategies within your business then contact Helen for a discussion about our consultancy services.
+If you’re looking for support in implementing or improving attraction and selection strategies within your business then contact Amy for a discussion about our consultancy services.